AlthafSinghawansaUHN/cfmedipseq_pipeline/README.md

 - bwa (bioconda)
 - R packages: dplyr, data.table

-CountsReg R package not handled by Conda and will have to be hacked into the conda environment through an R install.packages()
+CountsReg R package not handled by Conda and will have to be hacked into the conda environment through R install.packages()

 ## Snakemake profiles